RIKEN-PHB/Nakaya-Paper-Trajectory-Analysis/README.md

 # Nakaya-Paper-Trajectory-Analysis
-Custom Matlab scripts for the trajectory analysis in the paper
+Custom Matlab scripts for the trajectory analysis in the paper: Nakaya et al.